Stay Connected: How OEMs Can Rise Above the 3G Sunset

 With the sunset of AT&T’s 3G wireless network only eighteen months away, OEMs and their customers are left with a pressing problem: What’s going to happen to our connected cars?

-By February 2022, AT&T’s 3G wireless network will see its end of life.
-Dubbed “The 3G Sunset”, this shutdown marks the end of the first chapter in the rapidly evolving story of connected car services in the US.
+By February 2022, AT&T’s 3G wireless network will see its end of life in the United States.
+Dubbed “The 3G Sunset”, this shutdown marks the end of the first chapter in the rapidly evolving story of connected cars.
+While this is certainly the most prominent shutdown, 3G networks around the globe, and the customers relying on their connectivity, are facing the same eventual outcome.

 When the connectivity ends and the data stops flowing, so does any prospect for future car data monetization.
 Without a proactive response, OEMs are putting their brand’s reputation on the line, not to mention walking away from their slice of the $750B car data monetization pie.